rollwagen/aws_certification/solutions_architect/aws_certified_solutions_architect.md

   * Lambda Authorizer (formerly Custom Authorizer) - uses Lambda for token validation; help with use of OAuth / SAML / 3rd party; Lambda msut return IAM policy for user
   * Cognito User Pools - however, only helps with authentication, not authoriztion (must implement in backend)

+#### AWS Cognito
+* 'give users an identity so they can interact with our application.'
+* Various products:
+  * Cognito User Pools (CPU) - sign in functionality for application users; integrated with API Gateway
+    * user pool is a user directory in Amazon Cognito
+  * Cognito Identiy Pools (Federated Identiy) - provide AWS credential to users to access AWS resources directly
+  * Cognito Sync - synchronize data from device to Cognito; replaced by AWS AppSync  (like deprecated soon)

+#### Monitoring / AWS CloudWatch
+* CloudWatch dashboards are global
+* (EC2) CloudWatch metric intervals:
+  * default: 5min
+  * detailed: 1min
+  * high-resolution: 1sec; only CustomMetrics via PutMetricData API
+* Cloud Watch alarms for High Resolution metrics can trigger max every 10sec

 ## 1.2 Design highly available and/or fault-tolerant architectures
 ## 1.3 Design decoupling mechanisms using AWS services